-Section 305(f) follows the 1956 Act and RUSA and provides that the administrator may not reject a depository solely because of its location in another state.
+Section 305(g) follows the 1956 Act and RUSA and provides that the administrator may not reject a depository solely because of its location in another state.

-11. Section 305(g) follows the 1956 Act in authorizing the administrator to specify the form of a subscription or sale contract.
+11. Section 305(h) follows the 1956 Act in authorizing the administrator to specify the form of a subscription or sale contract.

-12. Section 305(h) generally follows the 1956 Act and RUSA.
-The term "nonissuer transaction" or "nonissuer distribution" is defined in Section 102(19).
+12. Section 305(i) generally follows the 1956 Act and RUSA.
+The term "nonissuer transaction" or "nonissuer distribution" is defined in Section 102(18).
 A sale by a nonissuer would have to be registered under Section 301 unless it is exempted or involves a federal covered security.

 Section 202(1) exempts "isolated nonissuer transactions."
-When a nonissuer transaction is not exempt under Section 202(1), it may still be exempted under other transaction exemptions.
+When a nonissuer transaction is not exempt under Section 202(1), it may still be exempted under other transaction exemptions, including Sections 202(2) through (8), (11), or (12).

 If no exemption is available for a nonissuer distribution, and it does not involve a federal covered security, the security must be registered under Article 3.
-Under the first sentence of Section 305(h) each registration statement remains effective for at least one year and for any longer period the administrator may determine.
+Under the first sentence of Section 305(i) each registration statement remains effective for at least one year and for any longer period the administrator may determine.
 However, no registration statement is effective while a stop order with respect to it is in effect under Section 306.